 In 2005, the World Heritage Committee at its 29th session (Decision 29 COM 5B , Durban, South Africa) requested the Director of the World Heritage Centre to further explore the Thematic Initiative “Astronomy and World Heritage” as a means to promote, in particular, nominations which recognize and celebrate achievements in science.
 This Thematic Initiative including UNESCO’s Astronomy and World Heritage Timeframe were presented at the International Symposium organised by the Institute of Astronomy of Russian Academy of Sciences, held in June 2005 in Moscow (Russian Federation).

 In 2007, during the celebration of the 50th anniversary of the Sputnik organized by ESA/CNES , the World Heritage Centre launched a new research proposal « Odyssey of human creative genius: towards protection of space technological heritage connected with space exploration ».

 In October 2008, UNESCO signed a Memorandum of Understanding with the International Astronomical Union (IAU) as a result of which the IAU has become integrally involved in the process of advancing the initiative.
-One of the first actions of the IAU has been to set up a Working Group on Astronomy and World Heritage .
-For more information on its activities visit the Working Group’s website at www.astronomicalheritage.org.
+One of the first actions of the IAU was to set up a Working Group on Astronomy and World Heritage, which has since become its Commission C4 on World Heritage and Astronomy.
+For more information on its activities visit the Commission's website at www.astronomicalheritage.org.